wehlutyk/thesis/content/1-introduction-3-cogsoc.md

 These interactions are such that it becomes difficult to define the information that is borne by genes, instincts or representations without referring to the concrete situations in which they appear (in which case they may not be bearing information in themselves).
-(3) Without these distinctions, it is not possible to conceptually distinguish the three layers: their concrete manifestations are inextricable from one another, as they appear interlocked in a single object of study: the organism.
+(3) Without these distinctions, it is not possible to conceptually distinguish the three layers: their concrete manifestations are inextricable from one another, as they appear interlocked in a single object of study: the organism.^[
-^[Ingold further argues that the notion of organism is itself problematic, as its general definition outside of practical use cases is also not clear.
+Ingold further argues that the notion of organism is itself problematic, as its general definition outside of practical use cases is also not clear.
 ]
 If it is necessary to conceptually dice reality into parts or layers, it is not clear that the separation between biology, cognition and culture is the best way of doing so.